-The possibility of forced mergers for Councils that do not voluntarily amalgamate during this final 30 day consideration period has now been confirmed by both the Premier and Minister for Local Government.
+The possibility of forced mergers for Councils that do not voluntarily amalgamate during this period has now been confirmed by both the Premier and Minister for Local Government.

-Resultantly it now appears that Councils who have been classified as not fit that do not agree a voluntary amalgamation prior to the November 18 deadline will be forced to merge by the State Government.
+Resultantly it now appears most probable that Councils who have been classified as not fit that do not agree a voluntary amalgamation prior to the November 18 deadline will be forced to merge by the State Government.